Foundations of Nursing I

 physician’s statement acknowledging the student can physically handle

 the required tasks to obtain the CNA.
+Students must be fully vaccinated for COVID-19.
 Students must have a social security

 number in order to get a background screening and meet the clinical